scionproto/scion/doc/BeaconExtensions.md

 The latency information will be comprised of four main parts:

-- The inter-AS latency between the egress interface and the ingress interface of the AS the PCB will be propagated to
+- The inter-AS latency of the child link between the egress interface and the ingress interface of the AS the PCB will be propagated to
 - The intra-AS latency between the ingress and egress interface of the AS in the absence of shortcut/peering paths
-- A variable number of non-peering latency clusters
+- A variable number of child latency clusters
 - A variable number of peering latency clusters

 In general, a latency cluster serves to pool all interfaces which have the same propagation delay (within a 1 ms range) between them and the egress interface (i.e. the interface the PCB will be sent out on).
+A peering cluster gathers all peering interfaces, whereas a child cluster gathers all interfaces attached to a child link.
-The difference between peering and non-peering latency clusters is that in peering latency clusters, the latency of the inter-AS link attached to the peering interface is also included in the cluster for every such peering interface.
-In non-peering clusters this information is omitted.
+The difference between peering and child latency clusters is that in peering latency clusters, the latency of the inter-AS link attached to the interface is also included in the cluster for every such peering interface.
+In child clusters this information is omitted.
 A cluster will
 include all interfaces with intra-AS delay values in the interval